Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Conclusion

 This work was financially supported by the Swedish Wireless Innovation Network (SweWIN) approved by the Swedish Innovation Agency (VINNOVA).
 The computations were enabled by the resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council.
-This work was also supported by the Swiss National Science Foundation (SNSF) under grant number 200021\_205011.
+This work was supported under project ID \# 37 as part of the Swiss AI Initiative, through a grant from the ETH Domain and computational resources provided by the Swiss National Supercomputing Centre (CSCS) under the Alps infrastructure.
+This work was funded by the Swiss National Science Foundation (SNSF) under grant number 2000-1-240094.
 Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-24-1-0048.
-This work was supported by Hasler Foundation Program: Hasler Responsible AI (project number 21043).